 - Board of Directors

-- The review and oversight of all organizational reviews mandated by Article IV, Section 4 of ICANN’s Bylaws or any replacement or revisions to that Section of the Bylaws (Reviews), which are aimed at enhancing ICANN’s overall effectiveness, and achieving specific organizational objectives, structural relevance and effectiveness.
+- The review and oversight of all organizational reviews mandated by Article 4, Section 4 of ICANN’s Bylaws or any replacement or revisions to that Section of the Bylaws (Accountability and Review), which are aimed at enhancing ICANN’s overall effectiveness, and achieving specific organizational objectives, structural relevance and effectiveness.

 - The review and oversight of policies, processes, and procedures relating to the Reviews.

 - The development and maintenance of a Review Framework, which is subject to Board approval, that encapsulates the policies, processes and procedures applicable to the conduct of the Reviews.
-Review Polices, Procedures and Guidelines documentation is being developed as part of the Review Framework to clarify and make the Review process more transparent for the ICANN community.
+Review Policies, Procedures and Guidelines documentation is being developed as part of the Review Framework and Operating Standards to clarify and make the Review process more transparent for the ICANN community.

 What are all those dates in the above table?

 |Review||Organizational Reviews are conducted by independent examiners appointed as a result of a competitive bidding process.
 At times, a Working Group may be appointed by the Board, consisting of members chosen among present and past Board of Directors and Liaison Directors, to follow up on the recommendations provided by the independent examiners|

 |Review Team Formed||Board appointed independent examiners/members to conduct the Review.|

 |Final Report Issued||Final Report issued by the independent examiner is published for public comment and considered by the Board.|